acidus99/Apple-II-History/Posts/17 - Languages (Continued).md

 Designed primarily for creating tutorial modules, this language allowed educators to design interactive programs to instruct students and test them on their responses during the process.
 One early version was written in Applesoft and was text-based.
 Apple later released their own version that ran under the Pascal system for $125.
 [4]

 ### FORTH
-This was a interesting language described as "extensible".
+This was an interesting language described as "extensible".
 It had a number of built-in commands, and new ones could be added as easily as typing its definition.
 These added commands could then be used in larger programs.
 Two versions sold in the late 1970's were "Apple Forth 1.6" (Cap'n Software) and "6502 Forth 1.2" (Programma International).
 Apple Forth 1.6 was a good package, but it used a unique disk system that was not compatible with DOS 3.2.
 Programma's Forth was more extensive, but also more complicated.
 [5], [6]

-### LOGO
+### Logo
 Developed from LISP (LISt Processing) language to be an aid for learning, Logo has been popular over the years in the school environment.
 Apple's first version of Logo (which operated under the Pascal system) could run on any 64K Apple II, while Apple Logo II (released in July 1984 for $100) ran under ProDOS on Apple II's with 128K memory.
 [7]

 ### COBOL